-Jeffrey Blockinger is Chief Legal Officer, Chief Compliance Officer and Secretary of Och-Ziff.
-Mr. Blockinger is also an Executive Managing Director.
-Prior to joining Och-Ziff in 2005, Mr. Blockinger was with Schulte, Roth & Zabel, LLP from April 2003 to April 2005, Crowell & Moring LLP from January 2002 to April 2003 and Morgan, Lewis & Bockius LLP from September 1996 to January 2002.
-Mr. Blockinger holds a B.A. in Political Science from Purdue University and a J.D. from the University of Miami School of Law.
-Mr. Blockinger is admitted to the bars of New York and the District of Columbia
+Jeff serves as Director of Corporate Strategy and General Counsel for a family-owned hospitality company.
+Previously Jeff served as Chief Legal Officer for Och-Ziff Capital Management Group where he was also a Partner and Executive Managing Director.
+Prior to joining Och-Ziff, Jeff was with Schulte, Roth & Zabel, LLP from April 2003 to April 2005, Crowell & Moring LLP from January 2002 to April 2003 and Morgan, Lewis & Bockius LLP from September 1996 to January 2002.
+Jeff holds a B.A. in Political Science from Purdue University and a J.D. from the University of Miami School of Law and is admitted to the bars of New York and the District of Columbia.

 Susan Watkins Freund has been an active supporter of the WCC for over a decade, and continues to be instrumental in both strategic planning and development.
 Susie first learned about the WCC when she met co-founder Hélène Grimaud who was performing at the Caramoor Summer Music Festival.
 With five children and a strong commitment to both education and the environment, Susie quickly offered her support, joining the Board a few years later.
 After graduating from Boston University, Susie, who was born and raised outside of Philadelphia, moved to New York where she worked while earning a Masters Degree in History from Columbia University.
 Her interest in conservation and the environment began in earnest when she was a researcher for the industrial display company designing the Washington State Department of Ecology’s pavilion at Expo ’74 in Spokane–known as the first environmentally-themed World’s Fair.
 The pavilion celebrated the State’s victory over litter from the first trash (Adam and Eve’s apple core) to the landmark passage of the Model Litter Act.
 Other exhibits covered subjects including the importance of protecting aquifers and vanishing species as evidence of man overstepping his boundaries in the environment.
 Susie serves on the Board of Caramoor Center for Music and The Arts where she is a member of the Executive Committee, and is a member of the Board of Big Arts—Sanibel (Florida).
 She has also served on the Parent Boards of both Rippowam-Cisqua and the Low Heywood School for Girls, as well as on the Fund Raising and Development committees of the Katonah Museum of Art where she initiated the highly successful annual House Tour.
 Susie, who was a competitive swimmer as a child, continues to play championship golf.
 She and her husband John live in Pound Ridge with their horses, dogs and 13 visiting grandchildren.